 Revenues are important because they are used to offset annual operating costs of the campground.
-The operating budget allocation is based on revenues generated from camping, and other service fees.
-Camping revenue is derived by the rental of the 126 campsites.
+The operating budget allocation is based on revenues generated from camping and other service fees.
+Camping revenue is derived from the rental of the 126 campsites.
 The camping revenue has shown some variability which may be due to a combination of increased attendance, fee increases and weather events.

-Day use revenue constitutes park entrance fees only while Misc. revenue is a combination of pavilion rental, firewood sales, ice sales and Empire Passports sales.
-Total day use revenue has fluctuated over the last several years.
-While a drop in day use attendance has contributed to lowering revenue, this has been somewhat offset by fee increases.
+Day Use revenue constitutes park entrance fees only, while Miscellaneous revenue is a combination of pavilion rental, firewood sales, ice sales and Empire Passport sales.
+Total Day Use revenue has fluctuated over the last several years.
+While a drop in day-use attendance has contributed to lowering revenue, this has been somewhat offset by fee increases.